opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 Changing to the progress calculation by status and back to "use work package field" in the [work package settings](../work-package-settings) will have these effects on the displayed progress ratio of a work package:

 - Changing *to* "Use the work package status"
-  - When a progress ratio is defined for the status the work package is in: The defined progress ratio will be set
+  - If a progress ratio is defined for the status the work package is in: The defined progress ratio will be set
-  - When no progress ratio is defined for the status the work package is in: The progress ratio won't be changed, the manually set value will be kept.
+  - If no progress ratio is defined for the status the work package is in: The progress ratio won't be changed, the manually set value will be kept.
 - Changing back to "Use the work package field"
   - When a progress ratio has been set manually earlier and the status has not been to changed to a status with defined progress ratio since: The manually set value will be restored
   - When no progress ratio has been set manually earlier and the status is "Closed" (or another type of status defined as closed): The value will stay "100%".
   - In all other cases: The current value will be kept until changed manually.

 It may be necessary to reload the work package's page before these effects become visible.

-[The effect of changing a child's progress will be added soon.]